sergiofgonzalez/nodejs-in-action/chapter23-oauth2/01-oauth2-basic-concepts/README.md

 ## What OAuth2 isn't

 + OAuth should be seen as a *delegation protocol* that provides a way to carry authorization information across systems.
-It helps not to see it as a pure authorization protocol*.
+It does not help to think of OAuth as a pure *authorization protocol*.

 + OAuth is mostly about how to get a token and how to use a token.
 OAuth is not an authentication protocol, even though it can be used to build one (it can be used in a larger recipe to provide authentication capabilities).